Mastering Payment Terms in Contracts

 Why You Got Charged Again: Auto-Renewal Clauses, Decoded

-What an auto-renewal clause means, why companies use them, and what the FTC and new state laws are doing about them.
+What an auto-renewal clause means, why companies use them, and the state laws now doing the work the FTC's withdrawn click-to-cancel rule was supposed to do.